hypirion/swearjure/doc/tutorial.md

 The solution to expressions containing non-terminating computations is, of course to defer the computation until it's actually needed.
-But how do we do that without if?
+But how do we do that without `if`?
 To see how we can do that, let's have a look at the following Clojure expression:

 ```clojure